 Couplings are specifically matched to the hose type and series and can be one or two-pieces and are either crimped on, pushed on or field attachable.

 Couplings have their own series designations and not every configuration and connector style is available for every coupling series and/or hose size.
 Hose couplings must be carefully matched to the hose.
-When the hose for an application has been selected, it is crucial that the couplings to eb.

 When selecting couplings for building a hose assembly, there are specifications to consider such as: